 Every cat has a right to a pain-free life with sufficient food, shelter, and medical care.
-Where these basic needs are not being met by other organizations in the counties we serve in Central Virginia, it's CAT's role to step in.
+Where these basic needs are not being met by other organizations in the counties we serve in central Virginia, it is CAT's role to step in.

 CAT serves the following 12 counties: